 These are called ‘prepositions of time’.

 John works from 9am.
-He works to 5pm.
+He works until 5pm.
 He works for 8 hours a day and has worked here for 3 years.
 But since last week until the end of the month, he is on holiday.

 We use from, to and until to define the beginning and end of a period of time (9am, 5pm & the end of the month).